🇭🇷

 Tourist

-Citizens of approximately 60 countries can enter Croatia and the Schengen Area without a visa for up to 90 days in any 180-day period.
-Includes US, UK, Canada, Australia, Japan, and many others.
+Citizens of visa-exempt countries (including the US, UK, Canada, Australia, Japan, and others on the EU Annex II list) can enter Croatia and the Schengen Area without a visa for up to 90 days within any 180-day period.

 90 days